About Special Agent MARTHA DIXON MARTINEZ

 After a brief ceremony, recognizing Martha’s service and sacrifice, riders will disembark by motor vehicle to the starting point, which will be removed from the center of DC and onto a manageable entry point to the C&O Towpath approximately 5 miles from the Law Enforcement Memorial.
 Unless a Police escort is available, we will take motor vehicles to the entry point.

-Washington DC to Shepherdstown, West Virginia Harper’s Ferry (approximately 70 miles).
+Washington DC to Harpers Ferry (approximately 60 miles).
 Lodging Options for Day 1:

-Day Two: Shepherdstown to Little Orleans, Maryland (approximately 70 miles).
+Day Two: Harpers Ferry to Hancock (approximately 65 miles).
 Lodging options for Day 2:

-Day Three: Little Orleans, MD, to Meyersdale, PA through Cumberland Maryland where the path changes from the C&O Towpath to the Great Allegheny Passage (join us in Cumberland if you want to avoid the C&O Towpath) (approximately 70 miles).
+Day Three: Hancock to Cumberland Maryland where the path changes from the C&O Towpath to the Great Allegheny Passage (join us in Cumberland if you want to avoid the C&O Towpath) (approximately 60 miles).
 Day Three brings riders to the Eastern Continental Divide west of Cumberland, MD.
 Lodging options for Day 3:

 Eastern Continental Divide Day 3

-Day Four: Meyersdale, PA to Perryopolis, PA. (approximately 70 miles).
+Day Four: Cumberland, PA to Ohiopyle, PA. (approximately 72 miles).
 Lodging options for Day 4:

-Day Five: Perryopolis to Pittsburgh arriving at the Martha Dixon FBI Building (approximately 50 miles) to complete the ride
+Day Five: Ohiopyle to Pittsburgh arriving at the Martha Dixon FBI Building with a police escort (approximately 65 miles) to complete the ride

 NOTE: Riders will be expected to be self supported.
 Riders must have support.
 Without support traveling with riders, the riders would have to carry their own gear, which makes it certain the rider would not be able to keep up with the pace of the other riders.